-Banff National Park is Canada’s first National Park and arguably the most picturesque.
+Banff National Park is Canada’s first National Park.
 Since its inception in 1885, Banff has been buzzing with tourists from all around the globe, and who can blame them?
-It is one of the most beautiful places in the world.
+It is one of the most beautiful parks in the world.

-I spent the summer of 2017 living in and exploring Banff- and during this time I did a LOT.
+I spent the summer of 2017 living in and exploring Banff.
 Some days I had to pinch myself to believe that I was lucky enough to live and work in this national park.
 Every weekend I was either hiking a mountain, going on a camping trip with my friends or exploring the area in my van.

 1. Photograph the sunrise at Two Jack Lake.
 Two Jack Lake is one of the best places to photograph the sunrise in Banff.
 The spectacular backdrop of Rundle Mountain is every photographers dream.